Money that comes in and goes out of the business

-As a Microsoft Partner and CSP, a requirement is to have automated billing and accounting systems in place to keep a record of transactions and send out invoices.
+As a Microsoft Partner and CSP, a requirement is to have automated billing systems and accounting systems in place to keep a record of transactions and send out invoices.
 While the line between the two different systems has blurred in recent years, billing automation and accounting systems still serve two different purposes and require a software decision.

 Today, we’ll review the differences between automated billing and account systems in order to help cloud businesses build efficiency.

-The Differences Between Accounting And Automated Billing Systems
+The Differences Between Automated Billing Systems and Accounting Billing Systems